Ambika Sukumaran

 Ambika Sukumaran Nair is an Indian actress best known for her work in Malayalam cinema during the 1950s and 1960s.
 She is a close relative of the Travancore Sisters; Lalitha, Padmini and Ragini, and also Shobana, Vineeth, Krishna and Sukumari.
-Ambika also was initiated to go along that path and she debuted in Udaya Studio's film Visappinte Vili in 1952 she is also the first heroine of Premnazir.
+Ambika debuted in Udaya Studio's film Visappinte Vili in 1952; she is also the first heroine of Premnazir.
 In 1968, she acted as the lead actress in the first full-length comedy in Malayalam cinema Viruthan Shanku, directed by P. Venu.
 She acted in more than 80 movies.

 Personal life

 She married Sukumaran and left cinema, settling in the US.
-She has two daughters.
+They have two daughters.
 She is a trained Bharatanatyam dancer.
 She ran a dance school in New Jersey before retiring.